-All the supply chain infrastructures (Logistic Center of the Banco Alimentare della Lombardia and the 7 Hubs) are cleaned daily and sanitized every week.
-Likewise, the 4 vehicles delivering food aids to the hubs are cleaned daily and sanitized every week.
-Finally, the 25 minibuses for final delivery are sanitized every end-of-day.
+All the supply chain infrastructures (Logistic Center of the Banco Alimentare della Lombardia and the 7 Hubs) were cleaned daily and sanitized every week.
+Likewise, the 4 vehicles delivering food aids to the hubs were cleaned daily and sanitized every week.
+Finally, the 25 minibuses for final delivery were sanitized every end-of-day.

-All staff are equipped with individual PPE, namely FFP2 masks and disposable gloves.
+All staff were equipped with individual PPE, namely FFP2 masks and disposable gloves.

-Each hub is equipped with sanitizing gel and infrared thermometer to monitor the temperature of the staff.
+Each hub was equipped with sanitizing gel and infrared thermometer to monitor the temperature of the staff.

-The Municipality of Milan has developed a protocol defining common safety rules that can be downloaded here.
+The Municipality of Milan developed a protocol defining common safety rules.

 Infrastructure serving the emergency

-The Hubs represent a light infrastructure for the distribution of other materials as well.
+The Hubs represented also a light infrastructure for the distribution of other materials.
 In the second week, a kit of FFP2 equivalent masks and sanitizing gel was distributed for general practitioners and paediatricians operating in Milan.